sudodevops-sh/log-analyzer/README.md

 - Key files:
   - `query_logs.py` – CLI for fetching (and optionally analyzing) logs.
   - `analyze_logs.py` – Logic for chunked summarization and final report generation.

----
-If you need additional flags or a discovery mode to find failed tasks automatically, open an issue or share the patterns and we’ll extend the tooling.